wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-4/README.md

 ```

   * For the Gateway cluster in the DMZ:
-    -Update the wka list in both gateway-manager-dmz.yaml and gateway-worker-dmz.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the DMZ.
+    -Update the wka list in both gateway-manager-env2.yaml and gateway-worker-env2.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the gateway environment-2 .

 ```yaml
   wka: